-Harmer (2007:129) some speaking activities in the classroom:
+According to Harmer (2007:129) here some suggestion the strategy in the speaking classroom:

-1) Information-gap Activities
+1. Information-gap Activities

 Information-gap activities is where two speakers have different bits of information, and they can only complete the whole picture by sharing that information-because they have different information, there is a 'gap' between them.